VideoXum: Cross-modal Visual and Textural Summarization of Videos

+This reannotation pipeline aims to obtain an abridged version (ideally bounded to 15\%) of videos for better aligning with the sentence captions.
+Therefore, we filter the initial ActivityNet dataset using the length compression ratio of video with 20\% as the threshold.
+The video length compression ratio is calculated as $\text{Ratio}(S, V) = \frac{|S|} {|C|}$, where $|S|$ denotes the length of summary, $|C|$ denotes the length of source video.
+Finally, 14,001 long videos remain in our dataset.

+\textbf{Dataset Split}.
 We split the dataset into training, validation, and test sets.
 The split strategy also guarantees that all three data splits preserve the same distribution of video length.
-In particular, the whole dataset is divided into 8,000, 2,001, and 4,000 videos in the training, validation, and test sets, respectively.
+In particular, the dataset is divided into 8,000, 2,001, and 4,000 videos in the training, validation, and test sets, respectively.